Healthy Boundaries: Supporting Your Loved Ones in Recovery

 Have an open and honest talk as a family with your loved one

 It’s not what you say, but how you say it.
 Establish open communication with your loved one in recovery, or in active use, and make your boundaries clear to them.
 State your parameters, and the consequences that will occur should those boundaries be violated.
 For example, if you tell your loved one that no drugs or alcohol are allowed in your home, they must honor that.
 You might convey to them that if they violate this boundary, they must find somewhere else to stay.

 Because the disease feeds on gray areas, loopholes, and blurred lines, make your expectations as clear as possible.

 One of the ways to heal yourself is to take the time to do so.
 When a loved one is suffering, it can become so ingrained in you to help them that you forget to help yourself.
 Though often forgotten, self-care makes you more sensitive to the needs of others and ourselves.
 Do things that support your personal well-being—pray, meditate, paint, exercise, etc.

 As you work to take care of yourself and support your loved one in recovery or in need of recovery, seek the collective wisdom and support of a 12 Step group such as Al-Anon or Nar-Anon.
 To find a meeting in your area, visit https://al-anon.org/ or https://www.nar-anon.org/find-a-meeting

 About Fellowship Hall

-Fellowship Hall is a 99-bed, private, not-for-profit alcohol and drug treatment center located on 120 tranquil acres in Greensboro, N.C.
+For 50 years, Fellowship Hall has been saving lives.
+We are a 99-bed, private, not-for-profit alcohol and drug treatment center located on 120 tranquil acres in Greensboro, N.C.
 We provide treatment and evidence-based programs built upon the Twelve-Step model of recovery.
 We have been accredited by The Joint Commission since 1974 as a specialty hospital and are a member of the National Association of Addiction Treatment Providers.
 We are committed to providing exceptional, compassionate care to every individual we serve.